New Zealand national cricket team: 21st century

-New Zealand played no matches in the 2018 season.
-In 2018–19 they began with a tour of UAE in Oct–Dec 2018 to play Pakistan.
+In 2018–19 they began with a tour of UAE in to play Pakistan.
 The tour started with New Zealand suffering a whitewash in the T20I series but they drew the ODI series, 1–1.
 New Zealand produced a stunning act of resilience to register their first away test series win against Pakistan after 49 years.
 This put New Zealand 3rd on the test rankings table.
 After this in their home season they beat Sri Lanka across formats, lost to India in the ODI series before managing to beat them in the T20I series and lastly they beat Bangladesh across formats and consequently they climbed to No. 2 spot in Test rankings.

 New Zealand started the 2019 season with the Cricket World Cup in England & Wales.
-New Zealand had a terrific start to their World Cup campaign as they remained unbeaten and top of the table for their first six games.
+New Zealand had an impressive start to their World Cup campaign as they remained unbeaten and top of the table for their first six games.
 Their formed dipped after that initial burst as they managed to lose their next three group games convincingly and only just managed to get through to the semi-finals on net run-rate.
 In the semi-final, they stunned favourites India on the reserve day to reach a second consecutive final.
 In the final, the scores were tied after 50 overs and again after the Super Over.
 England won by having hit more boundaries.
 This boundary countback rule was criticised and a couple of months later ICC abolished the rule.

 In December 2022, Kane Williamson stepped down as Test captain and was replaced by Tim Southee; Williamson remained white-ball captain.
+On 4 June 2025, Gary Stead was let go as head coach, as NZ Cricket opted to keep a single coach to oversee all three formats.
+On 6 June 2025, Rob Walter was named as his successor.

-On 4 June, 2025, Gary Stead was let go as head coach, as NZ Cricket opted to keep a single coach to oversee all three formats.
-On 6 June, 2025, Rob Walter was named as his successor.
+In November 2024, New Zealand won their first ever test series in India 3–0 to break India's 12 year test series winning streak at home, and inflict India's first clean sweep home defeat since 2000.
+In November 2025, after helping his team whitewash England and West Indies, Daryl Mitchell became the second New Zealand cricketer (second only to Glenn Turner) to become the top ranked ODI batsman.
+In January 2026, New Zealand won their first ever ODI series in India aided by Mitchell who scored 352 runs in the 3 matches, including back to back match winning centuries with Glenn Phillips also scoring a century in the decider.
+From this series, Daryl Mitchell rose to being the number 1 ranked ODI batsman for the second time.